GerroDen/forge-sandbox/README.md

 1. `npm run forge-deploy` is necessary if you changed the `manifest.yml`
 2. `npm run forge-install -- --upgrade` is necessary if you changed the `manifest.yml`
-3. `npm run forge-tunnel` start the tunnel with hot-deployment of local code changes and hot-reload for UI
+3. `npm run forge-tunnel` or `npm run forge-tunnel:local` start the tunnel with hot-deployment of local code changes and hot-reload for UI
 4. in a new terminal run `npm run dev` to watch forge workspace and start vite dev server

 # Deployment on staging